rafaelurben/linux-cheatsheet/tools/tmux.md

 - `tmux attach -t <name>` — attach to a session

 ## tmux  commands
 These command can be either run via the terminal via the `tmux` command or via the tmux command prompt.
-To open the tmux command prompt, press `Ctrl+b` followed by a semicolon `:`.
+To open the tmux command prompt, press `Ctrl+b` followed by a colon `:`.

 - `kill-session -t <name>` — kill a session
 - `set-option [-g] <option> <state>` — change an option (-g for global)